sukaiagenji/MarinaBot/README.md

 #Marina's Past
 If you've seen my previous version of Marina, she has definitely come a long way from a simple pingpong bot.
 I added many little things, like !rules and !symbols, and even the ever so wonderful "SHAKE SHAKE" that everyone enjoyed.

+#TODO

+I've still got a couple commands to work on, and I'm considering moving the PSO2 EQ Alert system into its own plugin.
+But that's for later.
+I haven't slept yet.
+I'll also add `git` commands for downloading Marina, and how valuable `git` is for keeping your own bot up to date!!!